District Office Leases

 - What are some common problems of proposed District office leases?

-Having looked at several hundred leases over the past few years, these are the most common problems:
+Having reviewed at hundreds of leases over the past few years, these are the most common problems:

 Security deposit – The lease cannot contain a security deposit.